charmoller/ceros-ski/README.md

   * Jump the skier by pressing the spacebar or when teh skier hits a ramp.
   * The skier can jump rocks but not trees
-  * When the skier is jumping they execute a trick flip
+  * The skier executes a trick flip while jumping

 ####Rhino Chase